 The Youth Club is open every Saturday night in the Parish Halls at St Patrick’s.
 Children of Primary School age (4 – 11) meet for one hour from 7pm til 8pm.
 Older children of Secondary/Grammar School age (11 – 17) meet for two hours from 8pm to 10pm.
 As well as games, consoles, tuck-shop, arts and crafts, there is also a brief element of Christian teaching.
 The Youth Leaders and Volunteers are all experienced dealing with young people, and at least one member of the Clergy is normally present to deal with any pastoral concerns that the children wish to talk about.

-There is a Sunday School in both St Patrick’s and St Columba’s at 11:30am.
-Both operate during the service of worship, so that all children are present with their families in church for approximately the first and last ten minutes of the service.
+There is a Sunday School in both St Patrick’s during the 10.00am New Life service and St Columba’s at 11:30am.
+Both operate during the service of worship, so that all children are present with their families in church for the first of the service.
 Usually after the second reading from the Bible, there will be a very short children’s talk, after which the children will be prompted to leave for Sunday School.
 In St Patrick’s the children go across to the Parish Halls, whilst in St Columba’s they go to adjoining rooms.

 There are Confirmation Classes once every two years.
 Those who wish to be confirmed usually need to be at least 14 year and have sought the advice of the Rector.
 During the year prior to Confirmation, three or four monthly groups are convened which enable the Confirmation Group to get to know each other, and learn basic Christian beliefs in a relaxed setting.
 Closer to the date of Confirmation, ten weekly groups are convened which look at Christian beliefs in more depth.

-There are monthly Family Services in St Patrick’s and in St Columba’s.
-These services of worship are open to everyone, but the language, format and themes are all geared towards children and teenagers.
-Both services are slightly shorter than normal worship, in order to allow for tea/coffee for the adults and activities for the children.
-In St Patrick’s the Family Service is at 10:15am on the third Sunday of each month, whilst in St Columba’s it is at 11:30am on the second Sunday of each month.
+There is a monthly Family Service on the second Sunday of each month in St Columba’s.
+This service of worship are open to everyone, but the language, format and themes are all geared towards children and teenagers.
+This service is slightly shorter than normal worship, in order to allow for tea/coffee for the adults and activities for the children.